-In this section, we examine the heterogeneity in our results by the caste of female profiles, given the variation in gender and social norms across castes discussed in Section 2.2.
+In this section we examine the heterogeneity in our findings by caste and education.

+Caste: Recall the variation in gender attitudes across castes discussed in Section 2.2.
 Table 7, Panel A, reports the differential effects on probability of receiving an expression of interest by a working female profile when compared to those not working for each caste group.
-The overall results are reported in column (1), and columns (2), (3) and (4) capture disaggregated estimates for Brahmin, Other High Castes and SC female profiles, respectively.
-Panel A shows that the 14.5% lower probability of receiving an interest seen for employed female profiles is a high caste phenomenon.
-It is driven largely by the lower interest in working profiles that are Brahmin (14.7% lower) and Other High Castes (21.1% lower).
+The overall results are reported in column (1), and columns (2), (3) and (4) show the estimates for Brahmin, Other High Castes and SC female profiles, respectively.
+Panel A shows that the 12.8% lower probability of receiving an interest seen for employed female profiles is a high caste phenomenon.
+It is driven largely by the lower interest in working profiles that are Brahmin (13% lower) and Other High Castes (18% lower).
 On the other hand, the working SC female profiles, do not experience any significant lower probability of receiving interest vis-a-vis their peers who are not working.
 The results by caste for Delhi and Bangalore are reported in Panels B and C, respectively.
-The results in Panel B for Delhi are consistent with this broader observed pattern for each caste group in Panel A. In Delhi, both Brahmin and Other High Caste employed females face 23.8% and 24.6% lower probability of receiving interest, respectively, than their caste peers who are not working.
-These results by caste are consistent with the existing literature on cultural determinants and status concerns such as purity and honor for higher caste women, which also means they are less likely to be employed compared to lower caste women (Eswaran et al., 2013; Mahajan & Ramaswami, 2017).
+The results in Panel B for Delhi are consistent with this broader observed pattern for each caste group in Panel A. In Delhi, both Brahmin and Other High Caste employed females face 19.7% and 20.2% lower probability of receiving interest, respectively, than their caste peers who are not working.
+These results by caste are consistent with the existing literature on cultural determinants and status concerns such as purity and honor for higher caste women, which also means they are less likely to be employed compared to lower caste women (Eswaran et al., 2013; Mahajan & Ramaswami, 2017; Agte & Bernhardt, 2023).

 Further analysis shows that these preferences are driven by male suitors belonging to the same caste, given the high prevalence of within-caste marriages in Indian matrimony.
-In our data, 68% of the total expressions of interest sent by Brahmin men are towards Brahmin female profiles, 72% interests by Other High Caste men are towards same caste or Brahmin who have the same education as them.
-This shows that male suitors on the platform value higher educated women in the marriage market as long as the education does not exceed theirs.
-Qualitatively, the lower probability of receiving an interest by working women is similar in magnitude to the lower probability of receiving an interest by women who are more educated than male suitors.

-females and 71% interests by SC men are towards SC females.
+In our data, 68% of the total expressions of interest sent by Brahmin men are towards Brahmin female profiles, 72% interests by Other High Caste men are towards same caste or Brahmin females and 71% interests by SC men are towards SC females.
 Hence, upper caste men are much more likely to show interest in upper caste women although a modest proportion of interests cross caste lines.
-We also examine the heterogeneity in our results by caste of the potential male suitor (Table 8, Panel A).
+We also examine the heterogeneity in our results by caste of the male suitor (Table 8, Panel A).
 These results are consistent with the main findings above.
-Employed female profiles are less likely to elicit interest from male suitors belonging to Brahmin and Other High Castes in Delhi but not from SC male suitors.26
+Employed female profiles are less likely to elicit interest from male suitors belonging to Brahmin and Other High Castes in Delhi but not from SC male suitors.25

 However, Table 7, Panel C shows that these caste patterns do not hold true for the city of Bangalore.
-Working Brahmin female profiles receive 11% higher interest compared to Brahmin female profiles who are not working.
-The level of interest in Other High Caste employed profiles is not significantly different but SC females who are employed receive 16.8% lower interest than those not employed.
+Working Brahmin female profiles receive 12.3% higher interest compared to Brahmin female profiles who are not working.
+The level of interest in Other High Caste employed profiles is not significantly different but SC females who are employed receive 14.7% lower interest than those not employed.
 However, when we examine the heterogeneity along the caste of the potential male suitor, we do not find any significant differences across the working status of female profiles for any caste in Bangalore (Table 8, Panel B).
-Given these results, we conclude that there is no significant heterogeneity in interest displayed by working status of the female profiles across castes in the south.27
+Given these results, we conclude that there is no significant heterogeneity in interest displayed by working status of the female profiles across castes in the south.
+26